KYTX: Anchorwoman reality show

-London and Gannett/Tegna ownership
+London, Gannett/Tegna and Nexstar ownership

 KYTX logo used from December 2015 to September 2018.
 A later version incorporated an umbrella.

 On October 18, 2007, the station was sold to the Addison-based London Broadcasting Company (owned by former Gaylord Entertainment Company CEO Terry E. London, in association with private equity firm Sun TX Capital Partners) for $25 million.

 2009 saw changes in transmission and news production.
 KYTX shut down its analog signal on February 17, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was pushed back to June 12, 2009).
 The station's digital signal remained on its pre-transition UHF channel 18, using virtual channel 19.
-In April, the station became the first in the Tyler-Longview market to begin broadcasting its local newscasts in high definition.
+In April, the station became the first in the Tyler–Longview market to begin broadcasting its local newscasts in high definition.
 At the time, the station produced 19 1/2 hours of newscasts a week.
 That December, London Broadcasting agreed to acquire KCEB; the FCC approved the deal under a failing station waiver in 2010, citing that station's deteriorated financial condition.
 (Note: The FCC can issue a failing station waiver allowing for the creation of a duopoly in markets otherwise too small to permit one legally (as is the case in Tyler–Longview), or involving two stations rated in the top four, under certain circumstances relating to lack of other suitable buyers; low ratings; three years of negative cash flow; and public interest benefit of the merger.)

 The Gannett Company acquired six London stations, including KYTX, in a $215 million all-cash transaction in 2014; the move came a year after Gannett acquired the Belo Corporation, which also owned a series of network affiliates in larger Texas markets.
 In 2015, Gannett split into two companies: Gannett in publishing and Tegna Inc. in broadcast and digital media.

+Nexstar Media Group, owner of KETK-TV and operator of KFXK-TV, acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented Nexstar from integrating the stations.